johnsusek/praeco/README.md

 When you run praeco using the quickstart instructions, it runs these two docker containers, per the docker-compose.yml file.

 Praeco uses a fork of the elastalert _api server_, which is why the docker image source is `servercentral/elastalert`.
-This docker image is built against the branch `folders` in the fork.

 NOTE: Only the _api server_ is a fork, the elastalert daemon itself is built from the `master` branch whenever a new version of the `servercentral/elastalert` docker image is created.